twosigma/relexec/README.md

 <Python 3.9 code>
 ```

-which would re-exec the file with an executable named `python3.9` in the same
+which would define that the script should be executed with an executable
+named `python3.9` in the same directory as the script.

+Specifically, if the script is in `/path/to/file`, then executing
-directory.
-Specifically executing `/path/to/file arg1 arg2` would run run
-relexec with this argv:
+`/path/to/file arg1 arg2` would run relexec with this command line:

 ```
 /usr/lib/relexec python3.9 /path/to/file arg1 arg2
 ```
-which it would transform to
+which relexec transforms to

 ```
 /path/to/python3.9 /path/to/file arg1 arg2
 ```

-and `exec()` the result.
+and `exec()`s the result.

 ## Installation